Prayer For Patient In Hospital

 So whether you are a patient in hospital or just feeling stressed out, prayer can be a beneficial way to cope.
 Whether you are religious or not, there is probably something that resonates with you in the words “Let us pray.”
 Let us all offer up our prayers for the patient in hospital and for all of us who are facing tough challenges in life.

-READ: Prayer For Workplace Stress
+READ: Prayer For My Soul

 Prayer can be used as a form of mind-body medicine